StamusNetworks/Amsterdam/README.rst

 =================

 The configuration are stored in the config directory.
-For now only scirius, logstash and suricata are configured that way.s
+For now only scirius, logstash and suricata are configured that way.

 Running latest git
 ------------------